 Determination of fair value involves subjective judgments and estimates.
 Accordingly, the notes to the Company's financial statements will express the uncertainty with respect to the possible effect of such valuations, and any change in such valuations, on the Company's financial statements.

-Refer to Note 3 - Investments in the notes to the Company's accompanying financial statements included elsewhere in this report for additional information regarding fair value measurements and the Company's application of ASC 820.
+Refer to Note 3 - Investments for additional information regarding fair value measurements and the Company's application of ASC 820.

 Interest Income Recognition